DataSentics/personal-shelf-inspector-react/README.md

 - tesseract: latest scripts can be rewritten with `make copy-tesseract` command
 - CICD via [GitHub Actions](.github/workflows/azure-static-web-apps-icy-glacier-028ce5a03.yml) when pushed to branch `main`

+## Need to be fixed

+- sorting products correctly into shelf.
+WIP can be found under `feat/sort_to_shelves` branch.
+It's copied and updated from `personal-shelf-native` app.
+Should be probbaly refuctored & fixed.
+Now it's randomly sorted

 ## What can be improved in the future

 - [service-worker](src/service-worker.ts) caching of ML and Tesseract resources on line 75.
 At the moment it's just basic configuration and could be improved